-Network interfaces not configured in the installer will be disabled in CentOS during the installation process.
+Network interfaces not configured in the installer will be disabled in the operating system during the installation process.
 The interfaces will need to be re-enabled in TNSR.
 For a fresh installation of TNSR, skip ahead to Setup NICs in Dataplane.